 And his music really is right here where he wants it.
 “This luxury sedan has 24 built-in speakers,” I point out to him, “the Burmester High-End 3D Surround-Soundsystem, 1,140 watts with an additional 400 watts for the subwoofer in the trunk, plus speakers in the roof liner.”
 “That sure is impressive,” he replies.

 There is not a sound from outside in the brief gap between Mayfield’s tracks, even though we’re driving over the cobbles of the noisy French Quarter.
 The Mercedes-Maybach soaks up the knee-deep potholes without so much as flinching.
 But with all the tourists in the city, the car’s 12-cylinder bi-turbo engine with 390 kW barely gets a chance to shine.
 Perhaps we need to get out of here.

 Home to the greats.

-Mayfield was born in Seventh Ward, one of the city’s really poor neighborhoods, yet he has the most welcoming smile on the planet.
+Mayfield was born in Seventh Ward, one of the city’s really poor neighbourhoods, yet he has the most welcoming smile on the planet.
 The residents stare at us with a mixture of surprise and threat.
-“It’s a rough neighborhood,” says Mayfield with classic understatement.
-But he waves to his former neighbors.
+“It’s a rough neighbourhood,” says Mayfield with classic understatement.
+But he waves to his former neighbours.
 And they wave back – suddenly friendly.